 Protecting your income

-That got me thinking: even for the well-insure, severe or chronic health problems can really impede you, especially taking a longer-term view.
+That got me thinking: even for the well-insured, severe or chronic health problems can really impede you, especially taking a longer-term view.
 (Funnily enough, T’s bank called him up, concerned about the distinct lack of money coming into his account.
 They also tried to pitch him on their income insurance policy, which apparently offered 50%.)

 For example, another friend (our heinous ex flatmate) recently had knee surgery and basically can’t work for a year.
 It’s not just you who’s affected.
 Your family, spouse, kids are all impacted if you’re off work for some time, both financially and in terms of other kinds of support that you might need.
 Your skills can stagnate and time out means missing out on retirement savings and puts you on the back foot for future pay rises.